12 Atlanta Pumpkin Patches for Fall Farm Fun

 7. Uncle Shuck's Corn Maze — Dawsonville

 If there ever was a "fall wonderland," this Georgia farm would come pretty darn close.
-Enjoy the pumpkin patch, a corn maze, corn canyon shooting, a jumping pad (in-ground trampoline), a towering goat walk, farm animals to be pet, wagon rides, and a haunted trail—all just a 45-min drive northwest from Atlanta.
+Enjoy the pumpkin patch, a 15-acre corn maze, corn canyon shooting, a jumping pad (in-ground trampoline), a towering goat walk, farm animals, wagon rides, and a haunted trail—all just a 45-minute drive northwest from Atlanta.

 8. Pettit Creek Farms — Cartersville

 Camels and pumpkins, who knew?
-This drive-thru animal safari located less than an hour from Atlanta features a Pumpkin Fest that runs from late September through November 1.
-While there are no pumpkins here for purchase, there are plenty around for photo-ops.
-There are also plenty of animals to see, including giraffes, camels, goats, and more.
-Adding to the fall festival theme, you'll find a 2-acre corn maze, pig races, scarecrow building, corn hole games, hayrides, a petting zoo, a newly added aerial course, and a canopy tour (these activities need to be booked in advance.
+Pettit Creek, located less than an hour from Atlanta, is a drive-thru animal farm January - August, then transforms from September until Halloween into Pumpkin Fest.
+While there are no pumpkins here for purchase, there are plenty around for photo-ops, as well as plenty of animals to see.
+Adding to the fall festival theme, you'll find a two-acre corn maze, pig races, scarecrow building, corn hole games, hayrides, a petting zoo, a newly added aerial course, and a canopy tour.

 9. Jaemor Farms — Alto

 Jaemor is a full agriculture-focused farm a little over an hour's drive northeast of Atlanta.
 Aside from pumpkins, the farm harvests and sells a smorgasbord of fruits and vegetables, including peaches, plums, blackberries, tomatoes, nectarines, and more.
-The pumpkin patch extravaganza kicks off in October with pumpkins, hayrides, farm slides, a petting zoo, farm skeeball, a pumpkin train, duck races, apple cannons, and concessions.
+The pumpkin patch extravaganza, Harvest Celebration, kicks off in September, with pumpkins, corn maze, hayrides, farm slides, a petting zoo, farm skeeball, a pumpkin train, apple cannons, and concessions, and wraps up the first weekend in November..

 10. Berry Patch Farms — Woodstock

-Located on the outskirts of the quaint town Woodstock, this farm features a bevy of pumpkins of varying sizes, hayrides, and a visit with baby farm animals in the barnyard.
-After picking the perfect pumpkin (say that three times!), guests are invited to sample the farm's homemade apple cider, fried pies, boiled peanuts, and more.
+Located on the outskirts of Woodstock, this farm features a bevy of pumpkins of varying sizes, hayrides, playground, and a visit with baby farm animals in the barnyard.
+After picking the perfect pumpkin (say that three times!), guests are invited to purchase Berry Patch Farms' homemade apple cider, fried pies, boiled peanuts, and more.

 Know Before You Go to the Pumpkin Patch

-Make sure you call ahead to confirm hours, pumpkin availability, and attractions.
+- Make sure you call ahead or check social media to confirm hours, pumpkin availability, and attractions.
 Don't leave it up to what you read on the venue's website.
-Many farms and orchards are small, family-run establishments that can close unexpectedly due to weather, staffing, and more reasons.
+Many farms and orchards are small, family-run establishments that can close unexpectedly due to weather, staffing, illness, and other reasons.

-If you're thinking of packing a picnic, call ahead to make sure the farm allows you to bring your own food.
+- If you're thinking of packing a picnic, call ahead to make sure the farm allows you to bring your own outside food.